5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 ```

 #### Tracing possible paths
-Since I want the Line-Out of the Dock to work, I need to assign some other Pin Complex Node to Mixer13.

-we can use it to trace all available paths the codec provides and create a chart with it, which helps later when transferring the data into .xml:
+Since I want the Line-Out of my docking station dock to work, I need to assign some other Pin Complex Node to Mixer13.
+We can use the .svg schematic to trace all available paths the codec provides and create a chart with it, which helps when transferring the data to a Platforms.xml fle later:

 Node ID (Pin Complex)| Device Name/Type            | Path(s)           | EAPD [^1]
 :-------------------:|-----------------------------|-----------------------|:----: